 Jump to:

-What are the Benefits of Homeschooling?
+What are the pros and cons of homeschooling?

 Homeschooling is widely known for its flexibility, allowing parents to help children learn in the ways that work for each child.
-Parents and kids do not need to follow the conventions of school when they’re homeschooling; they can customize, choosing their own curriculum or approach.
+Parents and kids do not need to follow the conventions of school when they're homeschooling; they can customize, choosing their own curriculum or approach.
 Homeschooled kids are widely accepted at colleges and in the workplace.
-You can read about the wide range of benefits of homeschooling, from building positive family relationships to homeschooling through illnesses and challenges.

 Homeschooled graduates can be admitted to college, join the military, get good jobs, start businesses, and live creative lives.